syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ![ItemTemplate](AutoComplete_and_filtering_images/ItemTemplate.png)

-Drop down list with image
+Drop-down list with image
 {:.caption}

 ## Filtering options

-The phenomenon of string comparison for filtering suggestions can be changed by using the [SuggestionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionMode.html) property.
-The default filtering strategy is “StartsWith” and is case-insensitive.
+The phenomenon of string comparison for filtering suggestions can be changed using the [SuggestionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionMode.html) property.
+The default filtering strategy is “StartsWith” and it is case-insensitive.

 <table>
 <tr>